GarryChen-site/Zero-To-Master/SICP/sicp.md

 The function *count_change* generates a tree-recursive process with redundancies similar to those in our first implementation of *fib*.

+### Orders of Growth

+The previous examples illustrate that processes can differ considerably in the rates at which they consume computational resources.
+One convenient way to describe this difference is to use the notion of *order of growth* to obtain a gross measure of the resources required by a process as the inputs become larger.

+For instance, with the linear recursive process for computing factorial described in section 1.2.1 the number of steps grows proportionally to the input *n*.
+Thus, the steps required for this process grows as Θ(n).
+We also saw that the space required grows as Θ(n).
+For the iterative factorial, the number of steps is still Θ(n) but the space is Θ(1)—that is, constant.The tree-recursive Fibonacci computation requires Θ(ϕ^n) steps and space Θ(n), where ϕ is the golden ratio described in section 1.2.2.

 ## Reference

 * [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-1)